syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Custom sorting

 The datagrid allows to sort columns based on custom logic.
-For each column, you can provide different sorting criteria by overriding [handleSort()](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handleSort.html) method from `DataGridSource.handleSort`. you can get the sort columns from `SfDataGrid.source.sortedColumns` collection.
-So you can apply different custom logics for ascending and descending.
+For each column, you can provide different sorting criteria by overriding the following methods from [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html),

+* **[handleSort](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handleSort.html)** : You can override this method to provide the entire logic for sorting.
+* **[compare](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/compare.html)** : You can override this method to compare two objects.

 ### Custom sorting based on string length

-The following code shows how to perform custom sorting for the columns based on the string length.
+The following code shows how to perform custom sorting for the columns based on the string length by overriding the `handleSort` and `compare` method.

 {% tabs %}
 {% highlight Dart %}